 Steve Kuti was born in Budapest, Hungary, in 1930.
 In 1944, during the German occupation of Hungary, his family was forced to move to a designated Jewish house in Budapest.
 Steve worked in a forced labour detail, where his near-fluent German helped him on several occasions.

 He was also a top soccer player, which gained him privileges.
 In the fall of 1944, under the Arrow Cross regime, Steve and his mother were sent to live in the international ghetto, in a house under the protection of the Swiss authority.
 Steve, his parents and his brother all survived the war.
 After the war, he lived with his family in Hungary under Communist rule until escaping to Austria in 1956, after the Hungarian Revolution.
 Steve left Europe and arrived in Saint John, New Brunswick, in April 1957, and then travelled by train to Montreal.
 He worked at a restaurant and played soccer for the Montreal Maccabi team from 1957 until 1960.
-From the 1960s until he retired in 2016, Steve worked as a taxi driver, first in Montreal and then in Toronto, where he moved in 1965 and where he still lives.
+From the 1960s until he retired in 2016, Steve worked as a taxi driver, first in Montreal and then in Toronto, where he moved in 1965.
+Steve Kuti passed away in 2023.

 I had a fantastic childhood.
 I lived in Budapest, Hungary, on the Pest side of the city, in the thirteenth district, the working-class district.
 We lived there because my father always said that the rich man doesn’t live in his own house or apartment; he has a house for rent.
 So, we did.
 It was also his idea that the owner of a business should live very close to his business.
 My parents employed between sixty and eighty workers at their factory in this working-class district.